 This is a two year course, equivalent to one A Level.

 It is recommended to combine the BTEC Level 3 Extended Certificate in Public Services with one or two A Level or BTEC equivalent courses.
 These could include:

 Following completion of the course, students go on to pursue a range of careers in Public Services.
 Students also develop a variety of transferable skills that will equip them for many forms of employment.

-- Understanding Discipline in the Public Services
+- Behaviour and Discipline in the Uniformed Protective Services

 Study is through a mixture of theory and practical activities which all students must be involved in.